 GOAL 1 - Academic Achievement: The focus will continue to be on meeting the standards for all students.
-The professional development opportunities for teachers, and the consistency in providing effective intervention programs for English Learners and Students with Disabilities will continue.
-The Stakeholder Surveys indicate that the parent community values additional support with math instruction.
-The professional development opportunities for teachers will continue to focus on instructional strategies to meet the standards, and intervention programs will remain in place.
-The district will continue with STEM instruction and Project Based Learning Activities with a focus on the implementation of NGSS standards.
+The professional development opportunities for teachers and the consistency in providing effective intervention programs for English Learners and Students with Disabilities will continue.
+The educational partner surveys indicate that the parent community values extended learning opportunities.
+The professional development opportunities for teachers will continue to focus on project-based learning, effective instructional practices with technology, career technical education, and on instructional strategies to meet the standards.
+Our current academic interventions will remain in place.

 GOAL 2 - School Climate: Educational presentations and campus programs will be further developed to build knowledge and skills that will increase feelings of belonging and safety.
-The new Leader in Me and the PeaceBuilder program will work together to support campus wide social emotional learning, develop positive character traits and support a positive school climate.
-Parent outreach will continue to be a key component in addressing chronic absenteeism.
+The Leader in Me and the PeaceBuilder program will work together to support campus-wide social-emotional learning, develop positive character traits and support a positive school climate.
+Furthermore, the Leader in Programs focuses on practices based on the 7 Habits of Happy Kids with the added element of building the leadership capacity of students.
+The school will work on building a multi-tiered system of support to address chronic absenteeism and to increase student attendance with a focus on foundational support and schoolwide prevention strategies, targeted support, and strategies for intensive support.